fgx/fgx-terrain/readme.md

 2013-12-31 ~ Theo

-* Updated lvels 0 to 4 with Mercator projection heightmaps.
+* Updated levels 0 to 4 with Mercator projection height maps.

 2013-12-29 ~ Theo